Counterexamples in Involutions of Azumaya Algebras: The coarse type

 \section{The coarse type}

-Suppose $X$ is a scheme endowed with a $C_2$-action, the nontrivial element acting as $\lambda:X\to X$.
-We will assume that a good quotient $X/C_2$ exists, which is equivalent to assuming that every $C_2$-orbit is contained in a $C_2$-invariant affine open subscheme.
+\benw{Rewrite starts here} Suppose $X$ is a scheme endowed with a $C_2$-action, the nontrivial element acting as $\lambda:X\to X$.
 We write $Z$ for the equalizer of the two maps $\id_X, \lambda: X \rightrightarrows X$ and call it the\emph{ramification locus} or \emph{fixed subscheme} of $\lambda$.
+Suppose moreover that a good quotient $q: X\to X/C_2$ exists. \benw{Rewrite ends here.}

 \textit{A priori}, $Z$ is a locally closed subscheme of $X$.
 A point $x \in X$ lies in $Z$ if and only if $\lambda(x)=x$ and $\lambda$ induces the identity map on $\kappa(x)$.
 This means that our definition of $Z$, as a subset of $X$, agrees with the definition of \cite[\S 4.5]{First2020} (see \cite[Prop.~4.45(d)]{First2020}).
-In particular, $Z$ is closed as a subset of $X$.
-In \cite[\S 4.5]{First2020}, $Z$ was endowed with the reduced induced subscheme structure, whereas here we use a functorially defined subscheme structure.
+In particular $Z$ is closed as a subset of $X$.
+Note that in \cite[\S 4.5]{First2020}, $Z$ was endowed with the reduced induced subscheme structure, whereas here we use a functorially defined subscheme structure.
 In practice what is used below is the underlying subset of $Z$, and so the scheme structure is immaterial to our arguments.